GoosefleetEO/aa-moonmining/README.md

 ![moons](https://i.imgur.com/JBDPTtB.png)

-> **Note**<br>All ore compositions and ISK values shown on this screenshot are fake.
+> **Note**<br>All ore compositions and ISK values shown on these screenshots are fake.

 ## Installation

 ### Preconditions

-1. Moon Planner is a plugin for Alliance Auth.
+1. Moon Mining is a plugin for Alliance Auth.
 If you don't have Alliance Auth running already, please install it first before proceeding. (see the official [AA installation guide](https://allianceauth.readthedocs.io/en/latest/installation/auth/allianceauth/) for details)

-2. Moon Planner needs the app [django-eveuniverse](https://gitlab.com/ErikKalkoken/django-eveuniverse) to function.
+2. Moon Mining needs the app [django-eveuniverse](https://gitlab.com/ErikKalkoken/django-eveuniverse) to function.
 Please make sure it is installed, before before continuing.

 ### Step 1 - Install app